Beryl-Jingxin/PyExoCross/docs/source/python_api/parameters.md

 The global and local quantum number format strings follow HITRAN2004 convention.
 Each format field is a C/Fortran-style specifier:

+For ExoMol, ExoMolHR, and ExoAtom input, `global_qn_format_list` and `local_qn_format_list` can be omitted when all requested labels are available in the definition metadata.
+Metadata namespaces are shortened before matching, so labels such as `Herzberg:n1` are requested as `n1`. \

 ```python
 global_qn_label_list  = ['ElecState', 'v', 'Omega']
 global_qn_format_list = ['%9s', '%2d', '%4s']    # Total: 15 chars